 Michigan students recite pi, sling pie, as teachers 'pied'

-Third-grade teacher Jonathan Segerstron after getting pied in front of the student body at the Hamtramck Academy, today, in Hamtramck, Mich.
+Third grade teacher Jonathan Segerstron, is seen after getting pied in front of the student body at the Hamtramck Academy Tuesday, March 14, 2017, in Hamtramck, Mich.
 Students at the school recited pi and celebrated pi by throwing a pie in the face of their favorite teacher.

 Comments